William Stang: Death and legacy

 In January 1907, Stang travelled to the Mayo Clinic in Rochester, Minnesota, for surgery to removed an intestinal tumor.
 The surgery was successful, but he developed an infection.
-William Stang died on February 2, 1907, in the hospital in Rochester at age 52.Bishop Stang High School in North Dartmouth, Massachusetts, is named in his honor.
+William Stang died on February 2, 1907, in the Mayo Clinic at age 52.

+Bishop Stang High School in North Dartmouth, Massachusetts, founded in 1959, is named in his honor.
+He is a member of the Rhode Island Heritage Hall of Fame in East Providence, Rhode Island.